-At the end of the project, the model will be handed over to the owner to use with their ‘as-built’ documentation and facility management.
+At the end of the project, the model was handed over to the owner to use with their as-built documentation and facility management.

 - The project achieved LEED Gold certification.

 - Salvage and re-use of materials.